nicolasfdz06/Bond-Cash-Flow-Model-VBA/README.md

 ## Files Included
 - `task-brief.pdf` — original coursework brief
 - `bond-cash-flow-model.xlsm` — Excel/VBA model
-- `group-report.docx` — final group report
+- `group-report.pdf` — final group report

 ## Note
 This repository is included as part of my academic portfolio.
 It was completed as group coursework and is not presented as solely my individual work.